ItalyPaleAle/WithBlueInk/content/posts/2026-01-20-notes-on-designing-distributed-actor-framework/index.md

 #### Decentralized placement

 The alternative is to eliminate the controller entirely.
-In this model, clients determine actor placement themselves using a deterministic algorithm, typically **consistent hashing**.
+In this model, clients determine actor placement themselves using a deterministic algorithm, typically _consistent hashing_.

-Given a list of known hosts and an actor's type and ID, consistent hashing produces the same answer everywhere without any coordination.
-No controller round-trip, no single point of failure.
+The biggest **advantage** is the reduced latency when invoking actors.
+Given a list of known hosts and an actor's type and ID, consistent hashing produces the same answer everywhere without any coordination: no controller round-trip, no single point of failure.
 Clients just need an up-to-date view of which hosts are in the cluster.

-The **membership list** can be maintained via a **gossip protocol**, a shared configuration store, or simply by having all hosts register with a service discovery mechanism that clients also read from.
+The membership list can be maintained via a gossip protocol, a shared configuration store, or simply by having all hosts register with a service discovery mechanism that clients also read from.

 Consistent hashing also handles host changes gracefully.
 When a host joins or leaves, only a fraction of actors need to move, proportional to the change in cluster size.
-This is much better than naive **modulo hashing**, which would shuffle almost everything.
+This is much better than naive modulo hashing, which would shuffle almost everything.

-The downsides are reduced flexibility and more complex failure handling.
+The **downsides** are reduced flexibility and more complex failure handling.
 You can't easily rebalance actors based on load since the hash function determines placement.
 And if a host fails, actors that hash to it become temporarily unavailable until the membership list updates everywhere.
 Clients might send requests to a dead host, wait for a timeout, and only then retry with an updated membership list.

+Finally, every time there's a change in the number of hosts (e.g. a host is added or removed), the placement tables must be disseminated to every node (client or host) in the cluster.
+While that's happening, the cluster must be in a frozen state: no actor can be invoked until each node has received the updated table.
+This can be a problem in clusters with lots of nodes.
+Lots of hosts means changes happen more frequently.
+Lots of clients means disseminating changes takes longer.

+The decentralized placement approach works best when the number of actor hosts is limited and, most importantly, stable.

 ### Handling host failures and rebalancing

 When a host fails, actors that were running on it need to be activated elsewhere.

-In the centralized model, the controller detects the failure (via **health checks** or **heartbeats**) and updates its placement information.
+In the _centralized model_, the controller detects the failure (via **health checks** or heartbeats) and updates its placement information.
 Subsequent invocations for affected actors get routed to new hosts.

-In the decentralized model, the membership list updates to remove the failed host, and the consistent hash function naturally routes affected actors to different hosts.
+In the _decentralized model_, the membership list updates to remove the failed host, and the consistent hash function naturally routes affected actors to different hosts.
 The challenge is propagating the membership change quickly enough to minimize disruption.

 Either way, actors activated on a new host start fresh.
 They load any persisted state, but in-memory state from the failed host is lost.
 This is why persisting state promptly matters.

 **Rebalancing**, moving actors proactively to even out load, is much easier with centralized placement.
-The controller can decide to move an actor, update its placement information, and let the next invocation activate it on the new host.
+The controller can decide to move an actor (asking the current host to shut the actor down before the hibernation deadline), update its placement information, and let the next invocation activate it on the new host.
 With decentralized placement, you're mostly stuck with whatever the hash function gives you, unless you introduce **virtual nodes** or other techniques to influence distribution.

 ## Maintainability and scaling